-asked the Secretary of State for Transport whether he will now make a statement on his proposals for speed limits.
+asked the Secretary of State for Transport if he will introduce legislation to make temporary speed limits on motorways mandatory.